pagekit/docs/developer-guides/how-to-theme.md

     <?php endif ?>
 	```

 3. To render the actual navbar in the `template.php` file, create a `<nav>` element and add the `.uk-navbar` class.
-Render the `menu-navbar.php` file inside the element as follows:
+Load the `menu-navbar.php` file inside the element as follows:

 	```
     <nav class="uk-navbar">